rushadantia/etherdaq_ros/README.md

 The node publishes to the following topics:
 *   /diagnostics where you can check the status of the EtherDAQ (speed, last F/T values, system status, address, etc)
 *   /etherdaq_data the topic where F/T values are published either in Wrench or in WrenchStamped format if the force and torque units are given
-*   /etherdaq_data_raw topic where F/T values are published either in Wrench or in WrenchStamped format if the force and torque units are not given

 The list and short description of source files
 ----------------------------------------------